Tripartite Pact: Hungary

 The Kingdom of Hungary was the fourth state to sign the pact and the first to join it after 27 September 1940.
 The Hungarian ambassador in Berlin, Döme Sztójay, telegraphed his foreign minister, István Csáky, immediately after news of the signing and of Ribbentrop's speech had reached him.
 He urged Csáky to join the pact and even claimed that it was the expectation of Germany and Italy that he would do so.
 He considered it especially important for Hungary to sign the pact before Romania did.
 In response, Csáky asked Sztójay and the ambassador in Rome, Frigyes Villani, to make enquiries regarding Hungary's accession and its potential obligations under the pact.
 On 28 September, the German secretary of state for foreign affairs, Ernst von Weizsäcker, informed Hungary that Ribbentrop had meant not a "formal accession" but merely "an attitude in the spirit of the Pact".
 The Italian answer was similar.
 Nonetheless, within a week, the Hungarian government had sent out formal notice of its "spiritual adherence" to the pact.

 In the week after Hungary's "spiritual adherence", the Balkan situation changed.
-Germany granted a Romanian request to send troops to guard the Ploiești oil fields, and Hungary granted a German request to allow its troops to transit Hungary to get to Romania.
+Romania granted a German request to send troops to guard the Ploiești oil fields, and Hungary granted a German request to allow its troops to transit Hungary to get to Romania.
 On 7 October 1940, the first German troops arrived in Ploiești.
 It is probable that Romania's accession to the pact had been delayed until the German troops were in place for fear of the Soviets taking pre-emptive action to secure the oil fields for themselves.
 In turn, Hungary's accession had been delayed until Romania's had been negotiated.
 On about 9 October, Weizsäcker delivered a message from Ribbentrop to Sztójay to inform him that Hitler now wanted "friendly states" to join the pact.
 In a telephone conversation with Ciano on 9 or 10 October, Ribbentrop claimed that Hungary had sent a second request to join the pact.
 Mussolini reluctantly consented.
 On 12 October, Ribbentrop informed Sztójay that both Italy and Japan had consented to Hungary's accession.
 Since the Hungarian regent, Miklós Horthy, had specifically instructed Sztójay to ask for Hungary to be the first new state to accede to the pact, Ribbentrop granted the request.

 Romania

 The Kingdom of Romania had joined the Allied Powers in World War I and had received Transylvania from Austria-Hungary.
-After Germany and Italy awarded parts of Transylvania back to Hungary and Southern Dobruja back to Bulgaria and after the Soviet Union had taken Bessarabia and northern Bukovina, the Fascist Iron Guard party came to power and Romania joined the Tripartite Pact on November 23, 1940 because of the Romanian desire for protection against the Soviet Union.
+After Germany and Italy awarded parts of Transylvania back to Hungary and Southern Dobruja back to Bulgaria and after the Soviet Union had taken Bessarabia and northern Bukovina, the Fascist Iron Guard party came to power and Romania joined the Tripartite Pact on November 23, 1940, because of the Romanian desire for protection against the Soviet Union.

 In Marshal Ion Antonescu's affidavit read out at the IG Farben Trial (1947–1948), he stated that the agreement on entering the pact had been concluded before his visit to Berlin on 22 November 1940.